 John Lupton and Karen Sharpe

 The two best actors, though, are Henry Hull as the sheriff who’s lost his nerve and Emile Meyer as the blacksmith leader of the town council.
-We think of Hull in a suit as a judge or newspaper editor usually (Proud Rebel, Jesse James, etc.) but here he is in range duds and gunbelt.
+We think of Hull in a suit chewing the scenery as a judge or newspaper editor usually (Proud Rebel, Jesse James, etc.) but here he is in range duds and gunbelt.
 He’s rather good in the part, though.
-He keeps his overacting in check, in keeping with his role, and his performance benefits.
+He keeps his overacting in check, in line with his role, and his performance benefits.

 Meyer, whom we think of usually as Ryker in Shane, did a lot of good work as a character actor in Westerns.
 You’ll spot him quite often, especially later in TV Westerns.
 He was very good.